 Bracelands campsite, Forest of Dean, Gloucestershire

 This wonderfully spacious campsite is located on the edge of the Forest of Dean nestling among majestic oaks, stunning copper beech and tall pine trees.
-Pitching your tent here will give you a prime position to see nature at its best!
+Open all year for you to pitch your tent in a prime position to see nature at its best.

 Despite being surrounded by the forest, Bracelands is a relatively open campsite, and offers gorgeous panoramic views of the countryside.
 There are numerous scenic walks, circular routes, long distance paths, waymarked trails and cycle paths available to explore, and the River Wye is just a 35 minute walk away.
 A great attraction is the four mile long Sculpture Trail, one of the first to open in the UK, featuring sculptures created by artists to interpret the Forest environment and the history of this unique landscape.
 This walk is perfect for all ages and abilities.

 The Forest of Dean is abundant in wildlife, and for bird watchers, the area is a true paradise.
 Peregrine Falcons, Goshawks, Buzzards and Red Kites can be seen soaring above woodland and nesting on the Symonds Yat rock face.
 During the summer months the RSPB set up a viewing station fully equipped with telescopes and experts on hand to provide information about the birds.
 Throughout the forest fallow deer and sheep wander freely, and wild boar also roam the area.

 The Forest of Dean was once a vast forest that covered over 100,000 acres.
 For the past thousand years, the forest has gradually diminished.
 Today the forest is home to the largest area of old oak trees in the whole of Britain.

 Just five minutes’ drive away from the campsite is the market town of Coleford, which has a Tesco Express and a small Co-op, take away eateries, pubs and restaurants.
 There are also a number of village inns that serve a wide variety of delicious and traditional dishes.